Nasal Polyps (Allergic, Non-Allergic, Antrochoanal, Tumor)

 - Diagnosis of nasal polyps made by nasal endoscopy.

-- Start patient on nasonex and singulair, generally for life.
+- Start patient on steroid nasal spray and singulair, generally for life.

 - Prescribe antibiotic and steroids for immediate symptom relief with warning that patient will feel much better, but it is only TEMPORARY relief without further treatment.